clemens-tolboom/TodoWebservice/README.md

 ```
 ./gradlew run
 ```
+## Persistence

+The [h2](https://h2database.com/html/main.html) database is located in `./database/todo.db.mv.db`

 ## Connecting to the web service

 Visit http://localhost:8080/ in your browser.
 There you will see a list of all the todos.

-You can now use the following endpoints to interact with the Todo web service:
+You can use the following endpoints to interact with the Todo web service using your own client:

 - GET /todos: Get all todos
 - GET /todos/:id: Get a todo by ID